benladen/hbb/hbb_server/Readme.txt

 Test hbb.vpk to verify your config.dat

-If you want it to be accessible from the internet, you should have a static IP which you would be using in hbb_cfg.py and the port must be forwarded in your firewall.
+If you want it to be accessible from the internet, you should have a static public IP or a domain name which you would be using in hbb_cfg.py and the port must be forwarded in your firewall.
 Do not forward the HTTP_Port unless you want that to be accessible too.